top of page

 IPA:

-Excessively demanding, rigorous, or physically and mentally taxing.
+Punishing means excessively demanding, rigorous, or physically and mentally taxing.

 "He endured a punishing schedule of back-to-back meetings."

-Detailed meaning of punishing
+Detailed Meaning of Punishing

 It describes situations, activities, or tasks that require a significant amount of effort, endurance, or resilience to endure or complete successfully.
 When something is described as punishing, it implies that it is challenging, arduous, or punishingly difficult.
 It can apply to physical activities that push the limits of one's strength, such as punishing workouts or intense sports competitions.
 It can also describe mentally or emotionally draining experiences, such as punishing workloads, rigorous academic programs, or emotionally taxing situations.
 The adjective "punishing" suggests a high level of difficulty, exertion, or intensity that can be physically, mentally, or emotionally exhausting for those involved.
 It often conveys the sense that the task or experience requires exceptional effort or perseverance to overcome.